Mazurkas, Op. 17 (Chopin): No. 2 in E minor

-Description

 The second mazurka is in E minor, is in 3/4, and has a tempo marking of Lento, ma non troppo.
 A typical performance of this mazurka lasts about two-and-a-half minutes.

-Musical analysis

 This mazurka is waltz-like in character and features a quite homophonic texture with a single tune accompanied by chords.
 The main theme is charming, yet reflective and has a hesitant and gloomy tone.
 The brief middle section contains slight harmonic ambiguities and creates a more intimate atmosphere.
 Soon, the main theme is reprised and the piece ends with intricate arpeggio patterns extending to the piano's upper register, eventually fading quietly.
 Overall, it is an intimate and melancholic piece suggestive of Chopin's homesick feelings.

-No. 3 in A-flat major
+No. 3 in A♭ major

-F. Chopin.
 Mazurka Op.
 17 No. 3, performed by Christoph Zbinden (musopen).

-Description

-The third mazurka, in A-flat major, is marked Legato assai.
+The third mazurka, in A♭ major, is marked Legato assai.
 This piece is one of the longest mazurkas Chopin wrote, lasting about six minutes if the repeats are taken.

-Musical analysis

 The third mazurka of this set has homophonic texture, comparable to the previous one.
 The piece unfolds with very varied dynamics and half-way through, it changes to the key of E major but changes back to the original key for the last few bars and the coda.

 It doesn’t follow traditional harmonic progressions (giving it a peculiar sound).
 There are no subdominant (IV) or submediant (VI) chords in the entire movement.
 Most of the movement is composed of dominants (and their dominants), tonics, iii or III, and vii° chords.
 This particular movement is in compound ternary form.
 As many composers did in the romantic period, Chopin contrasts tonic by moving to the flat submediant (bVI).

 No. 4 in A minor

-Description

 The last mazurka in the set, in A minor, is in 3/4 and is marked Lento, ma non troppo.
 This piece lasts about four or five minutes in a typical performance.
-It is one of the more popular of all Chopins' mazurkas.
+It is one of the more popular of all Chopin’s mazurkas.

-Musical analysis

-The final Mazurka of the set is more characteristic and free than the others.
+The final mazurka of the set is more characteristic and free than the others.
 Although it remains in the very homophonic texture, the dynamic variation is much greater.
 The piece ends with the same four measures as it began, with no pedal, the chords played by the left hand portamento, the tone and time fading away in a perdendosi.
 These four measures would later be sampled by Henryk Górecki in the opening of the third movement of his third symphony.

 This mazurka was used by modern composer John Williams in the 1987 Steven Spielberg motion picture, “Empire Of The Sun” as a recurring leitmotif within the piece, “Toy Planes, Home and Hearth”.
 It was also used in the 1972 Ingmar Bergman drama film, “Cries and Whispers”.